dianavile/Code-Notes/GitHubMarkdown.md

 - [] this is an incomplete item.

 ## d.
 FENCED CODE BLOCKS
-- You can create a code block with ` ``` `to create a clde block without the leading spaces.
+- You can create a code block with ` ``` `to create a code block without the leading spaces.
 ```
 javascript
 function test(){